tradingview-pine-seeds/docs/ui.md

 When you call the function, the first three parameters define the data source:

-- `source` — the source name, the same as the GitHub username
-- `group` — a group of symbols, coincides with the GitHub repository name
+- `source` — a group of symbols, coincides with the GitHub repository name
 - `symbol` — the name of the symbol in the group that corresponds to a specific data file

 These parameters uniquely determine the requested series so they can't be empty strings.